elyra-ai/elyra/docs/source/user_guide/pipelines.md

           Configure an object storage path prefix to store artifacts in a pipeline-specific location `/<path-prefix>/<pipeline-instance-name>`:
           ![artifacts custom storage layout on object storage](../images/user_guide/pipelines/generic-node-artifacts-custom-layout.png)

-      - Default values that apply to every generic pipeline node.
+      - Default values that apply to every pipeline node that is implemented by a [generic component](pipeline-components.html#generic-components).
 These values can be overridden for each node.
+         - **Runtime image**
-         - **Runtime image**.
-Identifies the container image used to execute the Jupyter notebook or script.
+           - Identifies the container image used to execute the Jupyter notebook or script.
 Select an image from the list or [add a new one](runtime-image-conf.md) that meets your requirements.
+           - The value is ignored when the pipeline is executed locally.
+         - **Environment variables**
-         - **Environment variables**.
-A list of environment variables to be set in the container that executes the Jupyter notebook or script.
+           - A list of environment variables to be set in the container that executes the Jupyter notebook or script.
 Format: `ENV_VAR_NAME=value`.
 Entries that are empty (`ENV_VAR_NAME=`) or malformed are ignored.
+         - **Data volume**
-         - **Data volume**.
-A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the Jupyter notebook or script.
+           - A list of [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) to be mounted into the container that executes the Jupyter notebook or script.
 Format: `/mnt/path=existing-pvc-name`.
 Entries that are empty (`/mnt/path=`) or malformed are ignored.
-The referenced PVCs must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
+           - The referenced PVCs must exist in the Kubernetes namespace where the generic pipeline nodes are executed.
+           - Data volumes are not mounted when the pipeline is executed locally.

 #### Adding nodes